 Table of Contents

-Did you know that bees are responsible for one-third of the food we eat?
+Did you know that bees are responsible for approximately one-third of the food we eat?
 Bees might be small insects with a short lifespan, but these very intriguing creatures are highly organized and have a huge impact on the livelihood of the planet.
 They’re also highly symbolic creatures, often referenced in literature and media to represent concepts such as industriousness, cooperation, and community.

 Symbolism of Bees